decorator-factory/typing-tips/docs/tutorial/0-start-here/index.md

-# From Zero to Types
+# Introduction

-This article explains all you need to know about type hints (for now).
+This article explains the basics of type hints.
 If you know how to write Python functions, you should be well equipped to read this.

 ## What are type hints?